St-vn/roblox-scripting/index.md

     print(i)
 end
 ```
 Note that continue is a Luau and not a Lua keyword.
 These keywords work with loops only.
+It's also worth noting that `break`, `continue` and `return`(See 4.2) should be the last statement within the block otherwise it would error.

 ### 4.0 Functions